bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-27-0.md

 Sjors Provoost: 00:20:02

 Not niche if you use Windows.
+[Humour]
 But.

 Aaron van Wirdum: 00:20:07